raybellis/java-random/README.md

 methods implemented are:

+    setSeed(seed)
     nextInt()
     nextInt(bound)
     nextBoolean()
     nextFloat()
     nextDouble()
+    nextGaussian()

+The Java functions that return a `Stream` are replaced with JS generator functions:

     ints()
     ints(streamSize)

     doubles()
     doubles(streamSize)

-The functions that in Java return a `Stream` are replaced with JS generator functions.

 The Java functions that generate `long` values are not available except on JS platforms that are able to return a 64-bit `BigInt`